TheCrazyT/SiliconAnalyser/README.md

 * you might need to install cuda-specific [PyTorch](https://pytorch.org/get-started/previous-versions/#linux-and-windows-4) for accelerated computing
     * check your graphic driver version for compatible cuda version!
+* Computation (currently) only happens based on active/visible grid cells (don't be fooled by accuracy of 1 just because you have only 1 label active - just activate all and use compute)

+## Command line

+For automatically opening a file, you can pass the filepath as a filename.
+For example:
+  silicon-analyser c:\my_files\image.png
+But keep in mind, that the program currently needs to create files in its current working directory (grid.json, rect.json).

 # Keys